wavlake/catalog/services/nwc/README.md

 This service listens to the Wavlake relay for NWC action events such as `get balance` and `pay invoice`.

-It runs in Google Cloud Run as a service.
-The build config is in the monorepo root `./service.nwc.yaml`.

 #### Development

 Run (from service root):